Iurii-Dziuban/spring-batch-sandbox/README.md

 A project that shows spring batch capabilities and integration with other frameworks (http://projects.spring.io/spring-batch/)

+*Note:* Spring batch does not support latest version of spring, latest hibernate, so spring version, hibernate are out of date

 # Project structure
 Each sub project follows the structure
 Maven project that consists of the following parts: